solita/solita.github.com/_posts/2015-12-28-SQL-in-applications.md

 > Handling the dynamic part on the SQL side.
 {: .sidebar}

-Usually, however, we can trust the SQL server to behave sensibly when we shift the condition logic to the SQL side.
+However, there is a simpler solution &ndash; so simple that it is easy to overlook.
+Usually, we can trust the SQL server to behave sensibly when we shift the condition logic to the SQL side.
 Every database I know optimises away conditions whose truth value can be proved (such as ``3 < 5`` or, more usefully, ``NULL IS NULL``).
 In practice, this means that unwanted search parameters can be passed in a NULLs, and their value can be checked in the SQL so that they never affect the search when they are NULL.

-I recently found out about [Yesql](https://github.com/krisajenkins/yesql), which very well appeals to my aesthetic taste.
-Because SQL is a domain-specific language, I don't want to embed it in strings in another language; rather I would like to keep it in a separate file, so that I can tell my text editor to use SQL syntax highlighting for editing that file, and I won't need to bother with the indentation of my host language (currently Clojure) when I write my SQL excerpts.
+As a sidenote, I recently found out about [Yesql](https://github.com/krisajenkins/yesql), which very well appeals to my aesthetic taste.
+Because SQL is a domain-specific language, I don't want to embed it in strings in another language; rather I would like to keep it in a separate file, so that I can tell my text editor to use SQL syntax highlighting for editing that file, and I won't need to bother with the indentation of my host language (currently Clojure) when I write longish SQL excerpts.
 Yesql embeds query metadata in SQL comments.
 This is an actual example of a PostgreSQL query in my Yesql query file.

 ```sql
 -- name: db-points-near